 \begin{finding} The evaluated models do not show consistent patterns in terms of their relative performance ordering, with the inclusion of additional future data. \end{finding}

 Referring to plots on MovieLens-25M, Yelp, Amazon-music, and Amazon-electronic in Figure~\ref{fig:dataLeakageRecPerformance}, ranking order of the four baselines changes when more ``future data'' are added in training, from $Y6$ till $Y10$.
 We summarize the ranking orders of the four baselines in Table~\ref{tab:rankingOrder}.
-Here, $1$ indicates that the model performs the best (\ie with the highest HR@20), while $4$ refers to the worst among all four baseline models.
-We only present the ranking order of each baseline model for test year $Y5$ for the sake of space.
-More details can be found in our Github.
+Here, $1$ indicates that the model performs the best (\ie with the highest HR@20), while $4$ refers to the worst among the four baseline models.
+We only present the ranking order of each baseline model for the test year $Y5$ for the sake of space.
+More details can be found on Github.

 Listed in Table~\ref{tab:rankingOrder}, we observe inconsistent ranking orders of the four baseline models when different amount of ``future data'' is added for training.
-Specifically, on Movielens-25M, although sequential recommender SASRec performs consistently the best, there are multiple swaps between the ranking orders of other recommenders BPR, NeuMF, and LightGCN.
+Specifically, on MovieLens-25M, although the sequential recommender SASRec consistently performs the best, there are multiple swaps between the ranking orders of other recommenders BPR, NeuMF, and LightGCN.
 We cannot decide which general recommender will give better recommendation results.
 Similarly, on Yelp, LightGCN performs the best and NeuMF performs the worst, no matter how much ``future data'' is added.
 However, the relative performance ordering between BPR and SASRec is inconsistent and unpredictable.
-The inconsistent ranking orders of four baseline models can also be observed on both Amazon-music and Amazon-electronic datasets.
+The inconsistent ranking orders of the four baseline models can also be observed on both Amazon-music and Amazon-electronic datasets.

-Note that all models are tested on the same set of test instances from $Y5$, and the only difference is the inclusion of future data that is not supposed to be available from $Y6$ to $Y10$.
+Note that all models are tested on the same set of test instances from $Y5$, and the only difference is the inclusion of future data (from $Y6$ to $Y10$) that are not supposed to be available in $Y5$.
 The inconsistent patterns hinder us from deciding which model would in general give better recommendation results.